 of areas of color or pattern.
 Customers also may request figure

 pieces, names, and dates.
+Click here for some personalization inspiration.
 As a rule, trick puzzles do not

 have room for figure pieces, but are designed to be extra-challenging.

 is included as a signature piece in every puzzle if space

 allows.
 If space does not allow, we tuck in among your puzzle

 cut the puzzle in one of two cutting styles lobed

 defined by the shape of the interlocks.
 Each piece